Treatment and Design for

 If you've done all you can to reduce ambient noise and it's still too loud in a recording, consider using digital noise reduction.
 Many programs are available that do a remarkable job of removing any type of steady noise - not just hiss, but hum and air conditioning rumble too - after the fact.
 I use Sonic Foundry's Noise Reduction plug-in, but other affordable programs are available that also do an excellent job.

-I have tried to make this article as complete as possible, but it is impossible to cover every aspect of acoustics.
-Many books have been written about acoustics and studio design, and my goal here has been to cover only the issues that are most important to recording engineers and audiophiles.
+I have tried to make this article as complete as possible, but it's impossible to cover every aspect of acoustics.
+Many books have been written about acoustics and studio design, and my goal here is to cover only the issues that are most important to recording engineers and audiophiles.
 Further, acoustics is as much an art as a science, and surely mine are not the only valid opinions.
-Fortunately, the Internet offers many resources for more information including my own Acoustics forum at EQ Magazine, John Sayer's Studio Design forum, the SAE web site, the Acoustics newsgroup, and Angelo Campanella's Acoustics FAQ.
+Fortunately, the Internet offers many resources for more information including my own Audio Expert forum hosted by EQ Magazine, John Sayer's Studio Design forum, the Acoustics newsgroup, and Angelo Campanella's Acoustics FAQ.
 Perhaps the most valuable resource of all is Google, where you can find web pages that cover nearly any topic.
 Top

 SIDEBAR: WHY THEY'RE CALLED STANDING WAVES